If you were offered the choice between advertising on a digital or a paper billboard, you would automatically go for the former, right?

 While digital display technology may have moved into the mainstream, it still carries a high price premium and that negates the value proposition of electronic billboard ads.
 The price point of digital prevents some SMEs from embracing this medium at all, while the lack of exposure may translate into a lower return on your investment.

-Even if you are obsessed with the digital world as a marketer, it is crucial to remember the value of offline channels such as paper billboards.
+So even if you are obsessed with the digital world as a marketer, don’t overlook the value of offline channels such as paper billboards.
 They can add genuine value to your marketing efforts, by optimising your reach and improving the ROI on your advertising spend.

 Paul has been working in and around the outdoor advertising world for a number of years and has gained valuable insights into the processes and management of advertising campaigns, both agency side and client facing.